KanoComputing/kano-updater/docs/pip_transition.md

    * py2deb seems to work reasonably well.
 The only caveat is that it needs `pip-accel` to be manually installed first `pip install pip-accel` as otherwise you get a version of pip which pip-accel is not compatible with.
 Then do `pip install py2deb`.
 * Choice of packages and versions:
   * It is not necessary to install pip once we transition.
   * Some packages also already have raspbian versions.
-I propose to build new ones where the pip ones we currently install are newer, but not where they are older.
+I propose to build all of them to the exact versions we used in 3.14.1, and for the next release pin those version of the deb packages.
+This is to reduce the QA burden of the next release.
+For future releases we can unpin them and unpush deb packages which have versions in Raspbian.
   There are only two where the raspbian version is newer (pam and futures).
-If this proves to be a problem, we can build the exact version and pin in the debian control file.

   * Although some people may have updated and got requests 2.18.4, the last release had 2.6.0 so I still propose to use that.